Jesus taught us to pray for God

 Wherever we see the word LORD in this verse, Asa called on God’s covenant name.
 Asa spoke the Name three times in his short prayer.
 He twice acknowledged the Lord as “our God.”
 Every phrase of his prayer pointed toward God.

 Asa did not use God’s name as a ploy to get what he and his people needed.
 Asa did not try to manipulate the Lord.
-God who knows the heart attested as much by the way he responded to Asa.
+God who knows the heart attested to that by the way he responded to Asa.

 God saw Asa’s fear and concern for his people and his land.
 At the same time, God saw that the words of Asa’s mouth reflected the cry of his inmost being.